 Time Out says

-Party from 8am to 8am at a huge, all-day party hitting Sydney in May
+Party from 8am to 8am at a huge, all-day party hitting Sydney soon

 Since lockouts were rolled back in Sydney and a swathe of red-tape-cutting legislation was passed last year – not to mention the recent return of dancefloors – there's been a lot of talk about the revival of the city's late-night scene.
 But if you're stitting in the skeptics camp on this one, we don't blame you.

-In fact, each venue involved will be clearing its stage and dusting off its sound equipment to put on some live gigs, kicking off at 8am at the Golden Sheaf with the 80s-style aerobics queens of Retrosweat.
-Other highlights across the venues include singer-songwriter Hayley Mary, formerly of the Jezebels, five-piece all-female Sydney indie folk band Megafauna, and 12-piece funk collective The Regime.
+In fact, each venue involved will be clearing its stage and dusting off its sound equipment to put on some live gigs.
+Highlights include a DJ set by Lime Cordiale and performances from the likes of singer-songwriter Hayley Mary, formerly of the Jezebels, five-piece all-female Sydney indie folk band Megafauna, and 12-piece funk collective The Regime.
 Party starters Heaps Gay, Fruit Bowl, and FBi Radio are also joining forces with hospo group Solotel to pump up the jam. if you're determined to see out the full 24 hours, Newtown's Marly Bar will host sets the latest (or the earliest, depending on your perspective), with its final act kicking off at 5am and running till 8am on Sunday, May 16.

 And did we mention?
 It's totally free.
-The all-night-all-day shindig runs from 8am on Saturday May 15 to 8am on Sunday May 16.
 There are no bookings – it's first in, best dressed.
 Find the full line-up here.
+Set times are set to be available soon.

 Wanna blame it on the boogie?
 Here's the best dancefloors in Sydney.